celery/celery/docs/django/first-steps-with-django.rst

 The ``delay`` method is a handy shortcut to the ``apply_async`` method which enables you to have greater control of the task execution.
-To read more about executing tasks, including specifying the time at which the task should execute see :ref:`guide-executing`.
+To read more about calling tasks, including specifying the time at which the task should be processed see :ref:`guide-calling`.

 .. note::

-    Tasks need to be stored in a real module, they can't be defined in the python shell or ipython/bpython.
-This is because the worker server must be able to import the task function so that it can execute it.
+    Tasks need to be stored in a real module, they can't be defined in the python shell or IPython/bpython.
+This is because the worker server must be able to import the task function.

-The task should now be executed by the worker you started earlier, and you can verify that by looking at the workers console output.
+The task should now be processed by the worker you started earlier, and you can verify that by looking at the workers console output.

 Applying a task returns an :class:`~celery.result.AsyncResult` instance,